Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 If you’re asking the question Gaggia Brera Vs DeLonghi Magnifica S – I don’t think there’s a massive amount in it, when it comes to coffee quality.

 The Brera features more stainless steel in the build than plastic, so it feels and looks a little bit better quality.
-The Brera controls with the LCD display are a little nicer.
+The Brera controls with the LCD display are a little bit nicer.

 The DeLonghi coffee machines (both the Magnifica S and the cheaper ESAM 4200) have the edge when it comes to grind settings.

-The Brera has 5 grind settings, while the DeLonghi coffee machines have 7 settings with half step increments, providing them more fine-tuning ability than the Brera and most other bean to cup coffee machines until you get into the much more expensive machines.
+The Brera has 5 grind settings, while the DeLonghi coffee machines have 7 settings with half step increments, offering them more fine-tuning ability than the Brera and most other bean to cup coffee machines until you get into the much more expensive machines.

 Check Price – Amazon UK